Introduction of Chuan Lian Zi:Szechwan Chinaberry or Fructus Toosendan.

 Property and flavor: cold, bitter, mild toxic.

-Brief introduction: The herb Fructus Toosendan is the dried ripe fruit of Melia toosendan Sieb.et Zucc.(family Meliaceae), used to move Qi for relieving hypochondriac, epigastric and abdominal pain, and (2).to kill parasitic worms in cases of enterobiasis and scabies.
+Brief introduction: The herb Fructus Toosendan is the dried ripe fruit of Melia toosendan Sieb. et Zucc., used to move Qi for relieving hypochondriac, epigastric and abdominal pain, and (2).to kill parasitic worms in cases of enterobiasis and scabies.
 The herb is commonly known as Fructus Toosendan, Szechwan Chinaberry, Szechwan Chinaberry Fruit, Chuān Liàn Zǐ.

-Growth characteristics: The plant Melia toosendan prefers a warm and humid climate, like the sun, can not tolerate shade, it can grow in the area at an altitude below 1000 meters above sea level.
-Better to choose sufficient sunshine, a deep soil layer, loose and fertile sandy soil for cultivation.
+Growth characteristics: Melia toosendan prefers a warm and moist climate, likes the sun, not tolerant to shade, it can grow in the area at altitudes below 1,000 meters above sea level.
+It is appropriate to choose a field with sufficient sunshine, deep soil layers, and loose and fertile sandy loam for cultivation.

-Characters of herbs: The drupe of the herb is round or spherical, with a diameter of 2~3.2 cm.
-The surface is golden-yellow to brownish-yellow, slightly shiny, shriveled, or slightly sunken, with dark brown dots.
-There are vestiges of style at the top, concave at the base, with fruit stalk marks.
-The exocarp is leathery and often has gaps with the pulp; The pulp is soft, light yellow, and sticky when wet with water.
-The kernel is spherical or oval, the texture is hard, truncated at both ends, with 6~8 longitudinal alignments, divided into 6~8 chambers, each of which contains 1 black-brown oblong seed.
+Characters of herbs: The drupe of the herb is quasi-circular (similar circular) or spherical, 2~3.2 cm in diameter.
+The surface is golden yellow to brownish-yellow, slightly glossy, shriveled, or slightly sunken, and has dark brown dots.
+There is a remaining trace of style on the top, concave at the base, with fruit stalk marks.
+The exocarp is coriaceous, and often has gaps with the pulp; The pulp is loose and soft, primrose yellow (faint yellow), and shows glutinosity when it meets water.
+The stone (nut) is spherical shape (globular) or oval (egg-shaped), the texture is firm and hard, both ends are truncated, with 6~8 striations (longitudinal ridges), divided into 6~8 chambers (cells), each cell contains 1 black-brown oblong seed.
 The herb has a special odor, it tastes sour and bitter.
-The herb of better grade is big, full, golden pericarp and yellow-white pulp.
+The herb of better grade is big and full, the pericarp is golden yellow and the pulp is yellowish white.

 Pharmacological actions: ①.choleretic effect; ②.obvious killing effect on ascaris suum and leeches(bloodsucker); ③.bactericidal effect in vitro; ④.antibacterial; ⑤.anti-inflammatory; ⑥.anti-tumor, and other effects.